Skip to content

 Financial Proxy: Percent of interest saved * average loan amount

-Rationale: Calculate the percent of interest saved by subtracting the percent interest your grantees typically charge on loans to women/minority/low-income borrowers from the interest charged by loan sharks, which is approximately 100 percent.
+Rationale: Calculate the percent of interest held by subtracting the percent interest your grantees typically charge on loans to women/minority/low-income borrowers from the interest charged by loan sharks, which is approximately 100 percent.

-By multiplying the percent of interest saved by the average loan amount, we get the average amount saved in interests per borrower.
-Then, we multiply the average interests saved per borrower by the total number of borrowers.
+By multiplying the percent of interest saved by the average loan amount, we get the average amount saved in interest per borrower.
+Then, we multiply the average interest saved per borrower by the total number of borrowers.

 Housing: